 Traditionally, girls began training as geisha when they were as young as four or five years old.
 Today, they begin as teenagers, and become full-fledged geisha in their early twenties.

 Geisha became popular in the late eighteenth century.
-They lost status during the early twentieth century, as the line between geisha and prostitutes blurred, but today the profession is respectable again (and highly popular with tourists).
+They lost status during the early twentieth century, as the line between geisha and prostitutes blurred, but today the profession is respectable again.
+Geisha in Japan's cities are hired to entertain both local businessmen and tourists.

 See a gallery of geisha images here, both photographs and woodblock prints.